Jesse Mugambi: Eco-theology

-In 1997 he published his reflections on "Some Lessons from a Century of Ecumenism in Africa."
+In 1997, he published his reflections on "Some Lessons from a Century of Ecumenism in Africa."
 In 2004 he co-authored with Gaim Kebreab a reference book titled Fresh Water to Eradicate Poverty, released in Oslo by Norwegian Church Aid.
 The Twelfth UNFCCC Conference of Parties was convened in Nairobi, Kenya, in December 2006.
 Mugambi served as honorary Moderator of the Ecumenical Team as a member of the WCC Delegation, where he read the WCC Statement at COP 12 in Nairobi.

-In 2008 Mugambi participated in an ecumenical Consultation to discuss the theme "Peace on Earth and Peace with the Earth".
+In 2008, Mūgambi participated in an ecumenical Consultation to discuss the theme "Peace on Earth and Peace with the Earth".
 He presented a paper titled "The Environmental Crisis from an African Perspective."
 He also published an article titled "The Environmental Crisis from a Christian Perspective."

-Mugambi is a trustee of the Kenya Rainwater Association and the Utooni Development organization.
+Mūgambi is a trustee of the Kenya Rainwater Association and the Utooni Development organization.
 He is also a member of the Ecumenical Water Network and the World Council of Churches Working Group on Climate Change.

 Inter-religious dialogue

-Mugambi suggests that inter-religious dialogue has broader implications than arguments about beliefs and practices within and between religions.
+Mūgambi suggests that inter-religious dialogue has broader implications than arguments about beliefs and practices within and between religions.
 Believers of particular religions, denominations, and sects are at the same time citizens of particular nations.
-Thus religious identity and secular identity are a practical necessity, irrespective of idealistic and utopian expectations.
-In his view, inter-religious dialogue can be one of the means to promote mutual understanding within and between religions, cultures, and nations, provided that such dialogue presupposes mutual respect and mutual reciprocity.
+Thus, religious identity and secular identity are a practical necessity, irrespective of idealistic and utopian expectations.
+In his view, inter-religious dialogue can be one of the means to promote mutual understanding within and between religions, cultures, and nations, provided that such dialogue presupposes mutual respect and mutual reciprocity as should be.